ShumailaAhmed/AI-Workshop/README.md

 ### Derivatives (Gradients)

-The derivatives represent the functions rate of change.
-The derivative at a point x is defined as slope of the tangent to the curve at x.
+The derivatives represent the function rate of change.
+The derivative at a point x is defined as the slope of the tangent to the curve at x.

 This can be achieved via python code